laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 Blog content is hosted in S3.
 One bucket contains the build output from Gatsby, the other serves as a redirect to the aforementioned bucket.
 Of note, these buckets are private and only accessible to our specified Cloudfront distribution.
-Versioning is also enabled in case of any oopses.
+Versioning is also enabled in case of any "oopses" (disaster recovery, fat finger clicking delete).

 ```hcl
 # www_bucket.tf